Scouts-Victoria-Program/RadioActiv8/README.md

 ## Getting started

-1. Clone @mattcen's Dockerised GeoDjango repo, cd into it, and copy the `.env` file:
+1. Clone this repo, cd into it, and copy the `.env` file:

 ```sh
 git clone https://github.com:Radio-Active-Scout/RadioActiv8